ralna/GALAHAD/doc/Julia/rst-dir/gltr_functions.rst

 	*
 		- radius

-		- is a scalar of type T that holds the trust-region radius, :math:`\Delta`, used. radius must be strictly positive
+		- is a scalar of type T that holds the trust-region radius, $\Delta$, used. radius must be strictly positive

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the solution :math:`x`.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the solution $x$.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- r

-		- is a one-dimensional array of size n and type T that that must be set to :math:`c` on entry (status = 1) and re-entry ! (status = 4, 5).
-On exit, r contains the resiual :math:`H x + c`.
+		- is a one-dimensional array of size n and type T that that must be set to $c$ on entry (status = 1) and re-entry ! (status = 4, 5).
+On exit, r contains the resiual $H x + c$.

 	*
 		- vector